AlcoholRehabHelp Logo

 Long-term, heavy drinking causes alterations in brain neurons (such as reductions in size) and permanently damages brain processes and functions.

 A developing brain is particularly vulnerable to the effects of alcohol.
-Misuse of alcohol while a fetus is still in utero, or later, during adolescence and early adulthood can alter the brain's development, resulting in long-lasting changes in brain structure and function.3
+Misuse of alcohol— when a fetus is still in utero or during someone’s adolescence and early adulthood—can alter the brain's development.
+It can result in long-lasting changes in brain structure and function.3

 Sponsored